 Knowing how to research penny stocks is the key to making winning picks.
 Penny stocks are under a dollar but can go up to $5.
 The low share price is attractive to investors, especially if you don’t have much money to trade in the stock market.

 Buying 10,000 shares of a stock at $0.08 is more appealing than buying a couple of shares of a higher-priced company.
-Penny stock investors tend to buy these small priced stocks hoping they’ll rise 10 times that amount.
+Penny stock investors tend to buy these small-priced stocks, hoping they’ll rise ten times that amount.

 Penny stocks can make you a lot of money.
 Before you start trading these, you need to understand they are risky business.

-Penny stock trading is mostly traders talking their position.
-If a trader needs to fluff up a stock price they’ll go around saying what a hot stock it is.
+Penny stock trading is mostly traders talking about their position.
+If a trader needs to fluff up a stock price, they’ll say what a hot stock it is.

 Cheap shares may seem more affordable to traders.
 You’re getting more bang for your buck when you can buy more shares cheaply.
 This is the biggest mistake a trader can make.
-Hence the need to know how to research penny stocks.
+Hence, there is a need to know how to research penny stocks.

-Sure it seems reasonable at first glance.
+Sure, it seems reasonable at first glance.
 Buying 10,000 at 10 cents is better than 100 shares at $100.
 You’re getting more with 10,000 shares.
 It would be best if you looked at how many shares are available.
 How large is the float?
 Is it heavily diluted?
 What’s the average volume like?

 This is a factor most penny stock traders don’t consider.
-There are lots of factors that make a stock “technically speaking” a good stock to trade.
+Many factors make a stock, “technically speaking,” a good stock to trade.
 It’s not always a situation where the more shares you buy, the better the trade will be.